wavefrontHQ/docs/pages/doc/wavefront_data_format.md

 permalink: wavefront_data_format.html
 summary: Learn about the Wavefront native data format.
 ---
 The Wavefront proxy supports several [data formats](proxies_managing).
-This article documents the native Wavefront data format.
+This topic describes the Wavefront native data format.

 ## Wavefront Data Format Syntax

 `<metricName> <metricValue> [<timestamp>] source=<source> [pointTags]`

-The lines are terminated with the newline character (\\n or ASCII hex 0A), and fields are space separated.
+Fields are space separated and each line is terminated with the newline character (\\n or ASCII hex 0A).

 ## Wavefront Data Format Fields